liaoxiong3x/DeepCreamPy/README.md

 Example image by dannychoo under [CC BY-NC-SA 2.0 License](https://creativecommons.org/licenses/by-nc-sa/2.0/).
 The example image is modified from the original, which can be found [here](https://www.flickr.com/photos/dannychoo/16081096643/in/photostream/).

-Model is licensed under CC BY-NC 3.0 License.
+Model is licensed under CC BY-NC-SA 4.0 License.

-Code is licensed under MIT License and is modified from tadax's project [Globally and Locally Consistent Image Completion with TensorFlow ](https://github.com/tadax/glcic) and shinseung428's project [https://github.com/shinseung428/GlobalLocalImageCompletion_TF], which are implementations of the paper [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/%7Eiizuka/projects/completion/data/completion_sig2017.pdf).
+Code is licensed under CC BY-NC-SA 4.0 License and is modified from tadax's project [Globally and Locally Consistent Image Completion with TensorFlow ](https://github.com/tadax/glcic) and shinseung428's project [https://github.com/shinseung428/GlobalLocalImageCompletion_TF], which are implementations of the paper [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/%7Eiizuka/projects/completion/data/completion_sig2017.pdf).
 It also has a modified version of parosky's project [poissonblending](https://github.com/parosky/poissonblending).

 ---